 This antique oak secretary desk is very early.
-We believe that it dates to around 1750 in age, although we are unsure whether it is American or a British antique desk for sale.
-Regardless, this beautiful and rare antique oak secretary desk possesses many Chippendale era elements.
+We believe that it dates to around 1750 in age, from the American Colonial Period.
+However, the desk is likely English.
+Of course, this beautiful and rare antique oak secretary desk possesses many Chippendale furniture era elements.
 It features canted sides with fine patterned overlay, carved blind doors and scalloped shelves.

 Antique Oak Secretary

 The interior of the desk is fitted with several small dovetailed drawers and pigeonholes.
 Craftsmen have tooled the interior of this antique oak secretary desk to showcase beauty and utility.
 A wealthy patron most certainly commissioned this antique oak secretary desk.
 Indeed, very few people were literate during this time period.
 A secretary desk of this size and beauty might have belonged to a wealthy businessman or accountant.

 Moreover, a green felt covers the writing surface.
 While probably close to what was originally present, this is an updated/restored feature.
 In addition, the sliding supports that extend to carry the slant front also function as narrow drawers for pens or pencils.
 We have never seen that unique additional luxury feature before!
 Finally, elegantly curved bracket feet terminate this piece.